 Many first-time travellers to Japan worry about a perceived language barrier.
 However, the truth is that is not only completely possible to travel the length and breadth of Japan without knowing any Japanese whatsoever, but that millions of visitors each year actually do!

-While communication is nearly always possible, for those times when a combination of basic English, gestures, and hand-drawn diagrams just don’t cut the mustard, knowing some basic Japanese phrases can be very useful.
-Aside from which, memorizing even just a few words of Japanese will be hugely appreciated by the Japanese people you meet on your trip, often leading to heart-warming encounters that will stay with you a lifetime.
+While communication is nearly always possible, for those times when a combination of English, gestures, and hand-drawn diagrams don’t cut the mustard, knowing some basic Japanese phrases can be very useful.
+Aside from which, memorizing even just a few words of Japanese will be hugely appreciated by the Japanese people you meet on your trip, leading to heart-warming encounters that will stay with you a lifetime.

-Beginning in this newsletter, we’ll introduce some handy words and phrases to make your trip to Japan even easier - and even more memorable.
+Beginning in this newsletter, we’ll introduce some handy words and phrases to make your trip to Japan even easier and more memorable.
 We start with some handy phrases for the airport, as that is where almost all foreign travellers’ visits to Japan will begin - and end.